simonmichael/hledger_site/src/index.md

 that uses human-readable, version-controllable plain text files.

-With it you can track your money, investments, cryptocurrencies, time, inventory, or any other commodity, dependably and privately without needing any cloud service or vendor.
+With it you can track your money, investments, cryptocurrencies, time, inventory, or any other commodity, with a complete history of changes, a documented future-proof data format,
+and without needing any cloud service or vendor.

 I'm Simon Michael, hledger project founder and PTA fan.
 Welcome!